ERP API: The Power Of An API-First Approach

 4. Consuming – using the definition of your API to generate documentation and client libraries that make it easy for other developers to utilize

-It’s imperative for businesses to allocate the necessary time and resources for each of these steps in order to develop a strategy that makes the most sense for their product or service.
+It’s imperative for businesses to allocate the necessary time and resources for each of these steps to develop a strategy that makes the most sense for their product or service.

 How APIs help your ERP systems.